Best Underwater Drones – Are they ready for prime time?

 At very shallow depths you can use the remote to drive the Biki, but if you want to use it down below a few feet, you will have to use a preprogrammed dive route.
 If you do not have the Biki dive at all, then you actually can control it with an app on Android or iOS to have it swim on the surface.

-The ThorRobotics Trenchrover110 ROV Underwater Drone is an impressive underwater drone.
-It doesn't look as smooth and styled as some of the other drones we introduced, but it has some exciting capabilities in store.
+The ThorRobotics ROV Underwater Drone is an impressive underwater drone.
+It doesn’t look as smooth and styled as some of the other drones we introduced, but it has some exciting capabilities in-store.

-You control the Trenchrover 110 through a base station that is connected to the drone by cable.
+You control it through a base station that is connected to the drone by cable.
 The maximum dive depth is 30 meters which is the length of the cable.

-This drone does have a built-in camera.
-Besides, you can place your GoPro or Sony HDR-AZ1 or compatible cameras into the drone to create videos and photos.
+This drone does have a built-in camera that records in 4K or 1080p resolutions.
+It also has a mechanical arm that you can use to grab items you see underwater.
 By connecting your Android or iOS device, you can watch the images and video as they record.